yueMaHello/CompareAccessibility/README.md

-# General Heatmap
+# Side By Side Map
 This is a Nodejs web application using Arcgis Javascript API.
-It is a simple tool which can be modified to display any zone-to-zone matrix.
+It can display two map side by side at the same time.
 ## Set Up:
 #### From Github:
 1. If you haven't downloaded Nodejs on your computer, you need to download it and add it into PATH.